 Source: Secondary Research, Interviews with Experts, MarketsandMarkets Analysis

-The global floating offshore wind market is projected to reach USD 25.40 billion by 2031 from USD 3.16 billion in 2026, at a CAGR of 51.7% during the forecast period.
+The global floating offshore wind market size is projected to reach USD 25.40 billion by 2031, growing from USD 3.16 billion in 2026 at a CAGR of 51.7% during the forecast period.
 This rapid growth trajectory is primarily driven by the increasing need to harness wind resources in deep-water locations where fixed-bottom installations are not feasible, particularly across Europe and the Asia Pacific.

 KEY TAKEAWAYS